ACEKaito1412/Resume-Ex/README.md

 ## Reference

-Here are my reference for this project:
+Here are my reference for this project please check the blog bellow if you wanted to create your custom NER:

 - [`Build Resume Parser using Spacy Version 3`](https://www.youtube.com/watch?v=C23DAW5iSiA)
 - [`Blog On Resume Parser`](https://www.romanshilpakar.com.np/blog/6)